awslabs/aws-iot-device-client/README.md

 sudo ./setup.sh
 ```

-*Note: It is worth noting here that by default Jobs, Secure Tunneling and Device Defender feature of the Device Client is **enabled** and Fleet Provisioning feature is **disabled**.
+*Note: It is worth noting here that by default Jobs, Secure Tunneling and Device Defender feature of the Device Client are **enabled** and Fleet Provisioning feature is **disabled**.
 Use JSON config file and/or CLI options to enable/disable specific feature.*

 You can use the following command to see all of the CLI options available for the Device Client